 IELTS stands for International English Language Testing System.
 Want to crack IELTS in the first attempt?
 Get expert tips, strategies, and a step-by-step guide to achieve your target band score.
-Preparation for the exam requires focusing on several parts of the IELTS test as this test is divided into 4 sections namely Listening, Reading, Writing and Speaking.
+Preparation for the exam requires focusing on several parts of the IELTS test, as this test is divided into 4 sections, namely Listening, Reading, Writing, and Speaking.

 Top Tips to Crack the IELTS on Your First Attempt

-The IELTS exam contains 4 modules such as:
+The IELTS exam contains 4 modules:

-- Reading: The reading module comes up with 3 long passages for academic IELTS and 4 to 5 paragraphs for general training IELTS along with 40 questions, which need to be done within 60 minutes.
+- Reading: The reading module comes up with 3 long passages for academic IELTS and 4 to 5 paragraphs for general training IELTS, along with 40 questions, which need to be done within 60 minutes.
 This section checks your ability to understand written English text.

-- Speaking: The speaking part consists of part 1 i.e. questions on familiar topics, part 2 i.e. topic speaking, and part 3 i.e. discussion.
+- Speaking: The speaking part consists of part 1, i.e., questions on familiar topics, part 2, i.e., topic speaking, and part 3, i.e., discussion.
 The speaking test lasts for 11-14 minutes and checks your speaking skills in front of the examiner.

 2. Set a Target Score and Make a Study Plan